Emergence of rotational modes in nuclear fission: Results

-The irreversible processes that take part in the time evolution of the dinuclear rotations are described by Eq.(1)-(3) in terms of the non-equilibrium thermodynamics.
-As the nucleon pairs transfer their kinetic energy to the prefragments, a part of the energy is utilized to build up the subsystem of dinuclear rotations.
-Initially, as the number of rotational degrees get opened up, the associated entropy production rate $e_p$ will increase.
-As the rotations are limited by an energy threshold due to the spin-cutoff value, the initial increase of $e_p$ is followed by a decrease but it remains a positive quantity ($e_p\geq 0$).
+The irreversible processes in the dinuclear rotation are described by Eq.(5) to Eq.(7) in terms of the non-equilibrium thermodynamics.
+As the nucleon pairs transfer their kinetic energy to the prefragments, a part of the energy, with a spread from fluctuations in its values, is utilized to build up the subsystem of dinuclear rotations.
+Initially, as many associated degrees of freedom with the above spread in energy get opened up, the entropy production rate $e_p$ would increase.
+From the perspective of information entropy, the increase in $e_p$ comes about by discarding information due to the spreading out and from information loss associated with the couplings.
+As the rotations are limited by an energy budget due to the spin-cutoff values, the initial increase of $e_p$ is followed by a decrease but it remains a positive quantity ($e_p\geq 0$).
 The positivity of entropy production rate $e_p$ is a general criterion of irreversibility of the process.
 The part of the nucleon kinetic energy that is unutilized for rotations is assumed to cross the boundary of the ‘open subsystem of rotation’ and it gets dissipated in the heat bath.
 Therefore the term $e_e$ carry negative sign in the entropy balance equation.
-The resultant rate of change of entropy (given by Eq.(1) and plotted in Fig.3 as a continuous line) confirms that an efficient free energy dissipation and associated transfer of a higher amount of lower-grade heat across the boundary can change the sign of $dS/dt$ from positive to negative values.
-This change results in spontaneous high degree of organizations in space, time, and function, and it ultimately lead to the emergence of collective rotational modes.
-This is a novel description for the rotational modes.
+The resultant rate of change of entropy $dS/dt$ (Fig.3 continuous line) confirms that an efficient free energy dissipation and associated transfer of a higher amount of lower-grade heat across the boundary can change its sign from positive to negative.
+This change results in spontaneous high degree of organizations in space, time, and function, and it ultimately lead to the emergence of intrinsic rotational modes.
+This is a novel description for the intrinsic rotational modes.
+Under appropriate non-equilibrium conditions, a small fraction of the microscopic motions is organised into a well defined macroscopic motion such as a rotational mode exemplifying a dissipative structure.

-Experimental evidence for the existence of collective rotational modes is the observation of dominant rotational (yrast) gamma transitions in fragment de-excitations.
-Recent detailed measurements using high resolution gamma spectroscopy in fast neutron induced fission of \textsuperscript{232}Th and \textsuperscript{238}U and spontaneous fission of \textsuperscript{252}Cf revealed that the spectra are dominantly of yrast sequence character \cite{wil21}.